jeremeybingham/pyramco/README.md

 - [ ] testing

-For now, method descriptions and API reference for this module is located in the main file: `pyramco.py`
+For now, method descriptions and API references for this module are located in the main file: `pyramco.py`